 We are IANZ Accredited, which means we hold the relevant certification to comply with NZS8510:2017.
 The standard outlines the use of IANZ Accredited companies for testing.
 Simply put, if you're using a meth testing company that is not IANZ Accredited, they cannot meet the requirements under the standards, putting yourself and any clients at risk.

 UNBIASED DECONTAMINATION ADVICE

 We are trained in all aspects of property contamination including decontamination so we can provide detailed reports and expert advice on remediation and clean up.
-However, as an IANZ Accredited Independent Methamphetamine Sampling Company, we don't do the clean up meaning you can be sure you are getting the best, unbiased advice as per the Ministry of Health Guidelines.
+However, as an IANZ Accredited Independent Methamphetamine Sampling Company, we don't do the clean up meaning you can be sure you are getting the best, unbiased advice as per the NZS 8510:2017 Standards.
 Meth Testing requires trained property contamination specialists.
 We are able to assist you from the initial screening assessment through to post decontamination reports and the issuing of clearance certificates.
 Call us to get meth testing today!

 FRIENDLY AND HELPFUL SERVICE AND ADVICE

 We are always happy to support and talk people through the process.
 Being IANZ Accredited means you know you're getting the best advice around.
 Call us now by clinking the link below.

 If you work in an environment that has toxic chemicals in it, you take the necessary precautions to prevent contamination.
 That being said, if you had to work in an environment and you were NOT aware that it had been used to house/use toxic chemicals you will probably not take ANY precautions.

 So, you begin the house buying process, or you are looking at a rental property.
 At first glance, the property is clean, tidy and well kept.
 But it’s not the first glance you should be concerned about.
 Only a Meth Test will help you detect the contamination.